asadhameed/react-native-course/04 RestaurantSearchApp/README.md

 - 1. Using Outside API's (src/Api/yelp.js and useResult.js file)
 - 2. Making Hooks Reusable (useResult.js used hooks, ResultDetails.js and ResultList.js reusable components)
 - 3. Navigation with Parameters (ResultList.js file used useNavigation for navigation with parameters)
+- 5. Screen prop reference of navigation and route (ResultShowScreen.js)
 - 4. Keep your own key from yelp.com in 'src/api/yelp.js

 ## Available Scripts